alabhyajindal/today/README.md

 ### Usage

 To create and open today's daily note in your terminal, use the command `today`.
-Your default text editor will be used.
+Your default text editor, as indicated by the environment variable `$EDITOR`, will be used.
+If `$EDITOR` is unset, `vim` will be used.
 Your note will be stored in a directory named after the current month and year (e.g., 'November 2023').
 Simply run `today` again to reopen your daily note.